Does your car’s steering wheel vibrate or are you experiencing other issues with it?

 - Look for bulges in the tyres, which can occur when the sidewall is damaged.
 If there are are any, particularly in the front wheels, this could be causing a vibrating steering wheel and you should get the tyre replaced immediately by a tyre specialist, as bulges can lead to a tyre blowout.

-If the tyres look okay, there might be an issue with the connection from them to your steering wheel.
+If the tyres look okay, there might be an issue with one or more of the components that connect the road wheels to your steering wheel.
 Steering wheel vibrations at high speeds may also be due to damage to the wheel bearings, tie road ends or ball joints.

 Why does my steering wheel shake when driving at low speeds?